vedph/cadmus_web/doc/architecture.md

 # Architecture

-The general multirepo architecture is structured into these sections:
+The general monorepo architecture is structured into these sections:

 - `apps/cadmus`: the frontend app.